Pyzdry: History

 Following the Second Partition of Poland, Pyzdry was annexed by the Kingdom of Prussia (1793).
-In 1807 it was regained by Poles, and included within the newly established, however short-lived Duchy of Warsaw.
+After the successful Greater Poland uprising of 1806, it was regained by Poles, and included within the newly established, however short-lived Duchy of Warsaw.
 Following the duchy's dissolution in 1815, it became part of Russian-controlled Congress Poland, in which it remained until World War I, and was the westernmost point of the Russian Empire.
 In 1818, Pyzdry County was disbanded.
-During the January Uprising, on April 17, 1863, the town was captured by Polish insurgents led by Edmund Taczanowski.
-On April 29, 1863, the Battle of Pyzdry was fought nearby, in which Polish insurgents led by Taczanowski defeated Russian troops.
+During the January Uprising, on 17 April 1863, the town was captured by Polish insurgents led by Edmund Taczanowski.
+On 29 April 1863 the Battle of Pyzdry was fought nearby, in which Polish insurgents led by Taczanowski defeated Russian troops.
 In 1867, as punishment for the January Uprising, Russians reduced Pyzdry to the status of a village.
 In 1918 Poland regained independence and control of Pyzdry, and in 1919 town rights were restored.
+According to the 1921 census, the town had a population of 4,614, 94.5% Polish, 3.9% Jewish and 1.5% German by declared nationality.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany until 1945.

+Demographics

 Sights

 The town has several points of interest: